Śankarācārya - Advaita-Vedānta (non-dualism)

 a) God has no form and no activities.

-b) We are all God since we are all parts of the Supreme Brahman that became covered by Maya.
+b) We are all God since we are the result of the Supreme Brahman being covered by avidyā, or Māyā.

-c) Once the veil of Maya is removed, we become all one.
+c) Once the veil of Māyā is removed, we become all one.
 Outside of the material illusion, there is no individuality.

-e) Krsna and all His incarnations accept material forms when they descend since all forms and activities exist only under the veil of Maya.
+e) Kṛṣṇa and all His incarnations accept material forms when they descend since all forms and activities exist only under the veil of Māyā.

-According to Śaṅkarācārya, Brahman is never transformed, and therefore the material world is unreal.
-It exists only under the illusion of Maya.
+According to Śankarācārya, Brahman is never transformed, and therefore the material world is mithyā, an illusory appearance of reality.
+It exists only under the illusion of Māyā.
 Once the illusion is removed, one understands that there is no material world, just like one may see a rope on the road and, under illusion, take it as a snake, but when the mistake is clarified, we understand that there was never a snake.
-The question of where this illusion or Maya comes from is considered unanswerable, and Brahman is considered to be indescribable by words since any description would be covered by the illusion of Maya.
+The existence of the snake was thus always illusory, existing only under the misconception of the rope being a snake.
+Similarly, according to his teachings, the material world exists only under the illusion created by Māyā.
+As soon as we can see beyond this illusion, we understand that we are all one with the transcendental Brahman, and in truth, there is no material world.

-Becoming free from Maya, according to him, means renouncing all relationships with the material world, including all forms of "I and Mine" (including wife, children, properties, and so on).
-Traditionally, the followers of Śaṅkarācārya emphasize renunciation and asceticism, but in modern times, many impersonalists who concoct new philosophies based on his teachings go in the opposite direction, propounding permissive philosophies with quite loose moral standards.
+Becoming free from Māyā, according to him, means renouncing all relationships with the material world, including all forms of “I and Mine” (including wife, children, properties, and so on).
+Traditionally, the followers of Śankarācārya emphasize renunciation and asceticism, but in modern times, many impersonalists who concoct new philosophies based on his teachings go in the opposite direction, propounding permissive philosophies with quite loose moral standards.

-Śaṅkarācārya created a philosophy according to what was necessary to reestablish the Vedas at the time, offering something familiar to the audience, but at the same time, one step higher.
+Śankarācārya created a philosophy according to what was necessary to reestablish the Vedas at the time, offering something familiar to the audience, but at the same time one step higher.
 The problem is that the impersonalist philosophy he composed is not supported in the Vedas, which very strongly support the idea of a personal God and recommend the path of devotion.
 The verses in the Vedas, and particularly the passages that compose the Upaniṣads, have both direct and indirect meanings, and Sanskrit words can be interpreted in different ways.
-By cleverly playing with the grammatical rules, as well as suffixes, prefixes, and affixes of the words, he was able to interpret books like the Vedanta-sutra and the Bhagavad-gītā in ways that suited his philosophy.
-He, however, didn't touch the Srimad Bhagavatam, because the direct way it explains the process of bhakti makes it practically impossible to misinterpret.
+By cleverly playing with the grammatical rules, as well as suffixes, prefixes, and affixes of the words, he was able to interpret books like the Vedānta-sūtra and the Bhagavad-gītā in ways that suited his philosophy.
+He, however, didn’t touch the Śrīmad-Bhāgavatam, because the direct way it explains the process of bhakti makes it practically impossible to misinterpret.

-Just to give one example, one of the four mahāvākyas of the Māyāvāda school is "tat tvam asi", which is often accepted by Māyāvādis as their main mantra.
-Just as we chant Hare Krsna, they chant "tat tvam asi" as a means of realizing their real identity as the Supreme Brahman.
-Their belief is that by repeating this mantra, studying the Vedanta, and analyzing reality according to this knowledge, one comes to the stage of realizing one's real nature.
+Just to give one example, one of the four mahāvākyas of the Māyāvāda school is “tat tvam asi“, which is often accepted by Māyāvādis as their main mantra, their object of contemplation, a means of realizing their real identity as the Supreme Brahman.
+They believe that by contemplating the mahāvākyas, studying Vedānta philosophy, and analyzing reality according to this knowledge, one comes to the stage of realizing one’s real nature.
 When one finally attains it, he sees himself as the Supreme Brahman.

-This passage comes from the Chāndogya Upaniṣad (6.10).
-There, Uddālaka describes several characteristics of the Supreme Brahman to his son, Śvetaketu, and concludes each explanation with the words "tat tvam asi".
-Māyāvādis interpret this passage as meaning "you are that (Brahman)".
-Some gurus in the West even translate it as "I am God".
+The maxim “tat tvam asi” comes from the Chāndogya Upaniṣad (6.10).
+There, Uddālaka describes several characteristics of the Supreme Brahman to his son, Śvetaketu, and concludes each explanation with the words “tat tvam asi“.
+Māyāvādis interpret this passage as meaning “you are that (Brahman)”.
+Some gurus in the West even translate it as “I am God”.
 However, this is not the correct interpretation.

-"Tat tvam asi" indicates similarity.
-For example, when we say "you are like him", pointing to another person, it doesn't mean that literally, you are him, but that although different individuals, you share similar qualities or characteristics.
+“Tat tvam asi“ indicates similarity.
+For example, when we say “you are like him”, pointing to another person, it doesn’t mean that literally you are him, but that although different individuals, you share similar qualities or characteristics.
 The soul is the same as the Lord in terms of quality but is different in terms of quantity.
 The soul is also a separate individual.
-It's thus incorrect to interpret tat tvam asi as "you are that".
-The correct translation is "You are like that", indicating that we are like the Lord, although eternally separated as different individuals.
-Prabhupada translates tat tvam asi as "you are the same spiritual identity" and as "you are as good as God."
+It’s thus incorrect to interpret tat tvam asi as “you are that”.
+The correct translation is “You are like that”, indicating that we are like the Lord, although eternally separated as different individuals.
+Prabhupāda translates tat tvam asi as “you are the same spiritual identity” and as “you are as good as God.”

-Being spiritual and transcendental, as good as God, we need to revive our original spiritual identity by the practice of Krsna Consciousness, becoming detached from the material body and the material manifestation, just like Krsna is.
-As Prabhupada explains: "Although sitting in the same body as the individual soul, the Supersoul has no affection for the body, whereas the individual soul does.
-Therefore, one has to detach oneself from this material body by discharging devotional service."
+Being spiritual and transcendental, as good as God, we need to revive our original spiritual identity by the practice of Kṛṣṇa Consciousness, becoming detached from the material body and the material manifestation, just like Kṛṣṇa is.
+As Prabhupāda explains: “Although sitting in the same body as the individual soul, the Supersoul has no affection for the body, whereas the individual soul does.
+Therefore, one has to detach oneself from this material body by discharging devotional service.”

-Srila Bhaktivinoda Thākura comments on the real meaning of "tat tvam asi" in his Jaiva Dharma (ch.
-18), where he concludes: "A person who realizes the actual truth of tat tvam asi ultimately attains devotional service to the Supreme Lord and becomes a true practicing brāhmaṇa."
+Śrīla Bhaktivinoda Thākura comments on the real meaning of “tat tvam asi” in his Jaiva Dharma (ch.
+18), where he concludes: “A person who realizes the actual truth of tat tvam asi ultimately attains devotional service to the Supreme Lord and becomes a true practicing brāhmaṇa.”

 Māyāvāda

-Most of the points in the philosophy of Śaṅkarācārya are valid points explained in the Vedas.
-In the Srimad Bhagavatam, it is mentioned: vadanti tat tattva-vidas, tattvaṁ yaj jñānam advayam, brahmeti paramātmeti, bhagavān iti śabdyate: "Learned transcendentalists who know the Absolute Truth call this nondual substance Brahman, Paramātmā or Bhagavān."
+Most of the points in the philosophy of Śankarācārya are valid points explained in the Vedas.
+In the Śrīmad-Bhāgavatam, for example, it is mentioned:

 The Lord has three aspects that are simultaneously true.
-For the devotees, he appears in His personal aspect, as Bhagavatam, the possessor of all opulences.
+For the devotees, he appears in His personal aspect, as Bhagavān, the possessor of all opulences.
 To the yogis, He appears as the localized Paramatma, and to the impersonalists as the effulgent Brahmajyoti.
-The Bhagavatam aspect is supreme, but all three aspects are part of the same absolute truth.
-Most of what Śaṅkarācārya did was to explain the Brahman aspect, which sounded familiar to the people of the time, while avoiding the other two.
+The Bhagavān aspect is supreme, but all three aspects are part of the same absolute truth.
+Most of what Śankarācārya did was to explain the Brahman aspect, which sounded familiar to the people of the time, while avoiding the other two.

 However, the need to emphasize the impersonal aspect led him to reject the idea of Brahman processing potencies, which in turn leads to the conclusion that the jīvas have no individual existence once separated from matter.
-This takes the idea of transcendental relationships out of question and thus negates the very nature of the soul, which is love and service to Krsna.
-Māyāvādis accept the ideas of worshiping the deity and chanting the holy names as just temporary processes that one practices to later realize one is God.
+This takes the idea of transcendental relationships out of question and thus negates the very nature of the soul, which is love and service to Kṛṣṇa.
+Māyāvādis accept the ideas of worshiping the deity and chanting the holy names as just temporary processes that one may practice to later realize one is God.
 Even the guru is seen as just a stepping stone, which one accepts with the idea of later rejecting after attaining a certain stage of realization.

-The idea that Brahman has no potencies also leads to the conclusion that the material world is false.
-We disagree with this idea, arguing that being true, Brahman can't create something false, but inside of Māyāvāda philosophy, this is the only way to explain how a changeless Brahman, who has no potencies, can create the material manifestation.
-They conclude that the material manifestation doesn't exist; it is just Maya.
-Brahma thus is not transformed by creating it, since the material world ultimately doesn't exist.
+The idea that Brahman has no potencies also leads to the conclusion that the material world is ultimately false, just as the snake on the road, seen in place of the rope.
+We disagree with this idea, arguing that being true, Brahman can’t produce something false, but inside of Māyāvāda philosophy, this is the only way to explain how a changeless Brahman, that has no potencies, can produce the material manifestation.
+They conclude that the material manifestation doesn’t exist outside the influence of Māyā, or illusion.
+Brahman thus is not transformed by creating it, since the material world ultimately doesn’t exist.
 Brahman is thus formless and qualityless, and all forms, qualities, activities, etc., exist only under the realm of illusion.

 This conclusion, in turn, leads to the most terrible belief of the Māyāvāda philosophy: Their conclusion that when Brahman comes to the material world as an incarnation, He assumes a material form.
-According to the Māyāvādis, Krsna had a material body and was acting under the material mode of goodness while executing His pastimes, just as a conditioned soul.
-Although Māyāvādis will deny it, the practical implication of this conclusion is that Maya is greater than God, because it can overpower Him.
+According to the Māyāvādis, Kṛṣṇa had a material body and was acting under the material mode of goodness while executing His pastimes, just as a conditioned soul.
+Although a Māyāvādi will deny it and try to phrase it in a different way, the practical implication of this conclusion is that Māyā is greater than God, because it can overpower Him.

-This idea that the form of the Lord is material was defined by Lord Caitanya as the most terrible philosophy, and all Vaishnavas protest strongly against it.
-That's why we call it the Māyāvāda philosophy, calling off the falsity of their claim that the transcendental form of the Lord is material.
+This idea that the form of the Lord is material was defined by Śrī Caitanya Mahāprabhu as the most horrible philosophy, and all Vaiṣnavas protested strongly against it.
+That’s why we call it the Māyāvāda philosophy, calling off the falsity of their claim that the transcendental form of the Lord is material.
+Māyāvādis, however, don’t call themselves as such.
+If asked, a Māyāvādi will prefer to call himself an Advaita Vedāntin.

-As we will study throughout this book, the Brahma Sutras directly contradict the Māyāvāda philosophy, by stating that Brahman has transcendental qualities, is describable in words, that Maya is subordinate to Brahman, that the material world comes from the molding of the external potency and is thus not false, that the individual soul is simultaneously one and different from the Supreme Brahman, and so on.
-When the word jugglery is removed, the true meaning of the sutras becomes apparent.
+As we will study throughout this book, the Brahma-sūtras directly contradict the Māyāvāda philosophy, by stating that Brahman has transcendental qualities, is describable in words, that māyā is subordinate to Brahman, that the material world comes from the molding of the external potency and is thus not false, that the individual soul is simultaneously one and different from the Supreme Brahman, and so on.
+When the word jugglery is removed, the true meaning of the sūtras becomes apparent.

-Śaṅkarācārya is not to blame for the deviations introduced by his followers, since he came with a specific mission, doing what was necessary at the time.
+Śankarācārya is not to blame for the deviations introduced by his followers, since he came with a specific mission, doing what was necessary at the time.
 His followers, however, failed to understand the real purpose of his teachings, which was to prepare the path for Rāmānujācārya, Madhvācārya, Nimbārka, and Viṣṇusvāmī, gradually establishing the proper conclusions of the scriptures, opening in turn the gates for the advent of Sri Caitanya Mahāprabhu.

-Later in life, Śaṅkarācārya started speaking more about devotion to the Lord, giving hints of his true mission of gradually elevating his followers.
-In his last words, Śaṅkarācārya famously expressed his devotional sentiments:
+Later in life, Śankarācārya started speaking more about devotion to the Lord, hinting at his true mission of gradually elevating his followers.
+In his last words, Śankarācārya famously expressed his devotional sentiments:

-bhaja govindam, bhaja govindam/ bhaja govindam mudha-mate
+bhaja govindam, bhaja govindam, bhaja govindam mudha-mate

-samprapte sanhite kale/ na hi rakshati duhkrin karane
+samprapte sanhite kale, na hi rakshati duhkrin karane

 “Worship Govinda, worship Govinda, worship Govinda, you fools and rascals!
 Your rules of grammar and word jugglery will not help you at the time of death.”

-These words are part of a composition called Moha Mudgara (The Hammer of Delusion) which he composed in the later period of his life when he saw an old, learned paṇḍita absorbed in studying difficult Sanskrit grammar rules, still in the mood of vain intellectual pursuits and debate, blind to the proximity of death.
-Seeing him, Śaṅkarācārya became compassionate and composed a song to convey a vital truth: devotion to the Lord is the only path to liberation, and mere intellectual pursuits without devotion are ultimately fruitless.
-This song brings many conclusions that are explained in the Srimad Bhagavatam, such as the idea that devotional service to the Lord can easily purify one of all sins, that other processes are ineffective without being mixed with bhakti, and that this is the true process to become free from birth and death.
+These words are part of a composition called Moha Mudgara (The Hammer of Delusion), which he composed in the later period of his life when he saw an old, learned paṇḍita absorbed in studying difficult Sanskrit grammar rules, still in the mood of vain intellectual pursuits and debate, blind to the proximity of death.
+Seeing him, Śankarācārya became compassionate and composed a song to convey a vital truth: devotion to the Lord is the only path to liberation, and mere intellectual pursuits without devotion are ultimately fruitless.
+This song brings many conclusions that are explained in the Śrīmad-Bhāgavatam, such as the idea that devotional service to the Lord can easily purify one of all sins, that other processes are ineffective unless mixed with bhakti, and that this is the true process to become free from birth and death.

 Here are some other verses included in his song: